Extracting total Amb programs from proofs: Introduction

-As an application, we extract a nondeterministic program that converts infinite Gray code to signed digit representation, where infinite Gray code is a coding of real numbers by partial digit streams that are allowed to contain a $\bot$, that is, a digit whose computation does not terminate~\cite{Gianantonio99,Tsuiki02}.
+As an application, we extract a nondeterministic program that converts infinite Gray code into the signed digit representation, where infinite Gray code is a coding of real numbers by partial digit streams that are allowed to contain a $\bot$, that is, a digit whose computation does not terminate~\cite{Gianantonio99,Tsuiki02}.
 Partiality and multi-valuedness are common phenomena in computable analysis and exact real number computation~\cite{Weihrauch00,LUCKHARDT1977321}.
-This case study connects these two aspects through a nondeterministic and concurrent program whose correctness is guaranteed by a CFP-proof.
-The extracted Haskell programs are listed in the Appendix, and are also available in the repository~\cite{githubUB}.
+This case study connects these two aspects through a nondeterministic and concurrent program whose correctness is guaranteed by a CFP proof.
+The extracted Haskell programs are listed in the appendix, and are also available in the repository~\cite{githubUB}.

+In this paper, we focus on the specific aspect of concurrent computation and its resulting nondeterminism discussed above: the situation where two processes simultaneously attempt to access the same memory cell.
+Other aspects of concurrency, such as communication, are not covered here.